 Forex stands for Foreign Currency Exchange.
-Basically it's the trading of the world currencies.
+Basically, it’s the trading of world currencies.
 You buy a world currency, hold it for a period of time, and expect/ hope that it will rise in value.
 When (or if) that happens, you sell it.
 It sounds quite similar to buying and selling equities.
-Except that it can be much more risky than trading with the conventional stock market.
-Here are some qualities of the Forex market that makes it dangerous.
+Except that it can be much riskier than trading with the conventional stock market.
+Here are some qualities of the Forex market that make it dangerous.

 Qualities of the Forex market that make it dangerous for your wallet:

 - It’s open 24 hours of the day (more opportunity for you to lose money) except on weekends

 - Many investors agree that this market is (very much so) based on speculation

 - The forex market can be largely affected by world news, politics, or anything that happens in the world (super volatile)

 - It is very technical and you will need to know the trading vocabulary before you even start